chakaz/reflang/README.md

 ```

 ### Functions
-Lets say you have the following function:
+Suppose you have the following function:

 ```cpp
 	bool Func(int a, float b);